 “KFM Making a Difference”, an organization focused on housing and disability advocacy, after the recent success of their scholarship program have announced their follow up autism scholarship for 2017.

 CEO and Founder of KFM Making a Difference, Kerry Magro, holds this scholarship very dear to his heart.
 Kerry was diagnosed with autism at the age of 4.
-Now at 28, he is a Masters graduate from Seton Hall University in Strategic Communications and Leadership.
-Kerry today is also a national motivational speaker discussing a wide range of topics; discussing everything from overcoming obstacles to disability advocacy.
+Now he is a Masters graduate from Seton Hall University in Strategic Communications and Leadership.
+Kerry today is also a international motivational speaker discussing a wide range of topics; discussing everything from overcoming obstacles to disability advocacy.

 Kerry remembers how difficult it was transitioning into college and how little support their seemed to be for individuals with autism.
 “I can only remember three scholarships for students with autism”, Kerry said.
 “Then you would look at the thousands of other scholarships out there for athletes, science/math students and others.
 It was upsetting, especially when many learning disabled individuals need to pay out of pocket for accommodations.
 It was at that moment I realized I had to get involved and try and make a difference for our community.
 1 in 68 individuals are now being diagnosed with Autism Spectrum Disorder’s and many of those individuals will have dreams of college so we need to be prepared and help support.”

 Our Scholarship Review Committee will then come together and select the winner of the scholarship.
 The winners of these scholarships will be at the complete discretion of the committee based on the applications that we receive.
-The winner of the scholarship will receive an email by the middle of June 2017 acknowledging their win.
+The winner of the scholarship will receive an email by the end of August acknowledging their win.

 Requirements for Application

 o A Short Bio (250 words or less).

 o Postsecondary Program Accepted in or Attending (I.E College, Community College, Vocational Program, etc.)